SQL BETWEEN Operator

 Combining SQL BETWEEN Operator with Other Operators

 To create complex conditions or apply precise filtering, you have to use this BETWEEN operator with the combination of one or more operators.
 For example, we need the Holiday season sales of a particular product color.
 In that case, you have to use the Holiday season start and end dates inside the between operator and use logical AND to join another condition.
-Next, the equal to operator (product = ‘Red’) will further filter the products belonging to the Red color.
+Next, the equal to the operator (product = ‘Red’) will further filter the products belonging to the Red color.

 The below query returns all the employees hired from 2009 to 2014, and their sales value should be more than 1000.